Spondylolysis & spondylolisthesis

 When you first have pain, consult your family doctor.
 They will take a complete medical history to understand your symptoms, any prior injuries or conditions, and determine if any lifestyle habits are causing the pain.
 Next a physical exam is performed to determine the source of the pain and test for muscle weakness or numbness.

-X-ray test uses X-rays to view the bony vertebrae in your spine and can tell your doctor if any of them are too close together or whether you have arthritic changes, bone spurs, fractures, or any slippage of the vertebrae (Fig. 4).
+X-rays view the bony vertebrae in your spine and can tell your doctor if any of them are too close together or whether you have arthritic changes, bone spurs, fractures, or any slippage of the vertebrae (Fig. 4).

 Figure 4.
 X-rays show spondylolisthesis at the L4-L5 vertebral level.
-The spine is flexed (left), then extended (right).
+The degree of slip varies when the spine is extended (left) or flexed (right).

 Magnetic resonance imaging (MRI) scan is a noninvasive test that uses a magnetic field and radiofrequency waves to give a detailed view of the soft tissues of your spine.
-Unlike an X-ray, nerves and discs are clearly visible.
-It allows your doctor to view your spine 3-dimensionally in slices, as if it were sliced layer-by-layer like a loaf of bread with a picture taken of each slice.
-The pictures can be taken from the side or from the top as a cross-section.
 It may or may not be performed with a dye (contrast agent) injected into your bloodstream.
 An MRI can tell your doctor where your spine is damaged and if there is any nerve compression.
 It can also detect bony overgrowth, spinal cord tumors, or abscesses.

 Computed Tomography (CT) scan is a safe, noninvasive test that uses an X-ray beam and a computer to make 2 dimensional images of your spine.
-Similar to an MRI, it allows your doctor to view your spine in slices, as if it were sliced layer-by-layer with a picture taken of each slice.
 It may or may not be performed with a dye (contrast agent) injected into your bloodstream.

-Single Photon Emission Computed Tomography (SPECT) scan is a sensitive diagnostic tool used to analyze blood flow to an organ which may help determine how that organ is functioning.
-It involves the injection of a small amount of radioactive substance into a vein.
-As the substance is circulated in the blood, it is absorbed by the tissues and then gives off energy.
-This energy is captured by a special camera that transfers the information to a computer.
-There the information is converted into a 3-dimensional picture.
-This picture can detect stress fractures, spondylolysis, infection, and tumors by the differences in how the radioactive substance is absorbed by normal healthy tissue vs. diseased tissue.
+Single Photon Emission Computed Tomography (SPECT) scan is a test to analyze blood flow to an area of the body.
+A small amount of radioactive tracer is injected into a vein.
+As the tracer circulates in the blood, it is absorbed by the tissues and then gives off energy.
+The energy is seen by the CT scanner and can detect stress fractures, spondylolysis, infection, and tumors by the differences in how the radioactive substance is absorbed by normal healthy tissue vs. diseased tissue.

 What treatments are available?